Clarence Dixon: Execution

 In January 2022, Brnovich asked the Arizona Supreme Court to set briefing schedules for the executions of Atwood and Dixon once again.
 Brnovich announced that additional testing had been conducted on the lethal injection drugs, and they would have a beyond-use date of at least ninety days.
 On April 5, 2022, the Arizona Supreme Court issued an execution warrant for Dixon, scheduling him for execution on May 11, 2022.
 Dixon was given the choice to be executed by lethal injection or lethal gas.
 On April 20, after declining to pick a method, the state announced that Dixon would be executed by lethal injection, the default method for an inmate who does not make a decision.
 On April 28, the Arizona Board of Executive Clemency denied Dixon's request for a commutation or a reprieve.

 Dixon was executed by lethal injection on May 11, 2022, the first person to be put to death in Arizona since 2014.
 The injection began at 10:19 a.m.
 He was pronounced dead 11 minutes later at 10:30 a.m.
 Dixon maintained his innocence in his final statement.
+Prior to his execution, Dixon ate a last meal of Kentucky Fried Chicken, strawberry ice cream, and a bottle of water.